 Branch Representatives Report by John Tchighianoff/John White

-The following matters were discussed at the Guild AGM and at General Committee meetings during 2011 and have been reported in more detail to the branch during the year:
+The following matters were discussed at the Guild AGM and at the two general committee meetings during 2012.
+These matters have been reported to the branch during the year.

 From the Ringing Master by Hilarie Rogers

 During 2012 we ran one Grandsire Doubles session for a couple of ringers who weren’t able to make the weekday practices.
 We also arranged a couple of quarter peals to follow up the regular practice sessions (one of Plain Bob Doubles and one of Cambridge Minor).
 As last year, much of our training was undertaken as part of the regular practices which included

 Monthly afternoon Doubles practice alternating between Grandsire and Plain Bob

 Branch Practices took place most months, including a more advanced practice at St Thomas’, Oxford, which gave the opportunity to ring on 10.

 The Tower Twinning has proved popular and enjoyable and it would be lovely if other towers would consider joining in - 3 times a year you will be asked to invite another tower to your practice night and respond to an invitation from them.

 Both John White and I should have attended the annual meeting for Training Officers across the guild by the time you read this – I have been invited to lead a session on starting a new band from scratch, and will draw on our experiences of teaching the band at Marsh Baldon to start off the discussions.
 The new Tower Captain, Catherine Mason, is coming with me.